libgd/libgd/src/readme.txt

           pointer to a file containing the desired image in the gd file format, which is specific to gd and intended for very fast loading.
-(It is _not_ intended for compression; for compression, use PNG.) gdImageCreateFromGd returns a gdImagePtr to the new image, or NULL if unable to load the image (most often because the file is corrupt or does not contain a gd format image). gdImageCreateFromGd does _not_ close the file.
+(It is _not_ intended for compression; for compression, use PNG or JPEG.) gdImageCreateFromGd returns a gdImagePtr to the new image, or NULL if unable to load the image (most often because the file is corrupt or does not contain a gd format image). gdImageCreateFromGd does _not_ close the file.
 You can inspect the sx and sy members of the image to determine its size.
 The image must eventually be destroyed using gdImageDestroy().

 ... inside a function ...